kevinzehnder/enex2paperless/README.md

 ## Description

-CLI tool to help migrate PDFs from Evernote to Paperless-NGX.
+CLI tool to help migrate attachements from Evernote notes to Paperless-NGX.
 It parses ENEX files and uses the Paperless API to upload the contents.

 Status: Alpha